MARIMBAS

 Although the photo was somewhat helpful, I had to create an understanding and a visual depiction in how my marimba might look.
 Having dabbled in technical illustrating, I created some drawings shown below.

-Also, not having a clue of what pitches might have been used from the Partch 43-tone scale, I decided to just use eight notes of the C-Major scale (C, D, E, F, G, A, B, C).
+Also, not having a clue of what pitches might have been used from the Partch 43-tone scale on his bass marimba, I decided to just use eight notes of the C-Major scale (C, D, E, F, G, A, B, C) starting with Harry's lowest note which is Bass C (notated as C2 which is 65.4Hz).
+Furthermore, instead of straight resonators (requiring the performer to stand on a riser), I decided to miter (change the tube's direction) my resonator so the instrument could be played while standing on the ground

-The photo below is the result of my construction.
+The photo below is the result of my very first bass marimba construction in 1973.